kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-recommendation-producer.md

 description: Read and write to the same row of a table.
 ---

+Now, to generate recommendations for each user, we define a map-only MapReduce job that will process each row in the user table and apply our recommendation strategy to it.

 <div id="accordion-container">
   <h2 class="accordion-header"> NextSongRecommender.java </h2>
     <div class="accordion-content">